-The Prescott Municipal Airport is one of the nation’s busiest airports.
-During 2012, approximately 252,000 takeoffs and landings occurred at the airport.
-This level of activity made Prescott the 3rd busiest airport in the state and the 37th busiest airport in the nation.
+Prescott is one of the nation’s busiest airports.
+During 2015, the airport experienced 272,535 aircraft and helicopter operations which ranked Prescott as the 4th busiest airport in Arizona and the 37th busiest airport in the nation.
 Designated by the Federal Aviation Administration (FAA) as a non-primary, commercial service airport, Prescott is utilized by light aircraft, helicopters, corporate aircraft, commercial airline and military aircraft.

-A large percentage of this activity is generated by flight training conducted by Embry-Riddle Aeronautical University, Guidance Aviation, North-Aire, and Universal Helicopters.
+A large percentage of flight operations is generated by flight training conducted by Embry-Riddle Aeronautical University, Guidance Aviation, North-Aire Aviation, and Universal Helicopters.
 Other activities include recreational aviation, scheduled airline service, corporate aviation, business aviation, and military operations.
-The community benefits of these activities include medical flights, search & rescue flights, law enforcement, US Forest Service aerial firefighting operations during the summer months, air tours to the Grand Canyon, etc.
+The community benefits of these activities include medical flights, search & rescue flights, airbourne law enforcement, air cargo, and US Forest Service aerial firefighting operations.

 For more information about the Airport, the noise abatement program or for any other questions about the airport, please contact the Airport Administration Office at 928-777-1114.
 For further area information you may wish to contact the City’s Community Development office at 928-777-1207 and/or visit the Arizona Department of Real Estate website.